Tuesday, October 11th is International Day of the Girl - a day to celebrate girls as influential changemakers.

 2. Girls on the Run

-If you appreciate seeing girls actively engaged in a common goal, you'll love Girls on the Run.
-This joyful curriculum is inspiring girls to develop life skills, become self-confident, and pursue their dreams.
+As a candle studio made up of women artisans, we're honored to be sponsoring our local chapter of Girls on the Run this spring!
+Their joyful curriculum is inspiring girls to develop life skills, become self-confident, and pursue their dreams.
 With fun team-building activities, Girls on the Run nurtures girls' potential and creates a healthy emotional and physical outlet.
 Girls on the Run participants gain the strength and resilience to cope with life stress alongside caring coaches and dedicated volunteers.
 By the end, they are confident, ready, and excited for the 5K run!

 4. She's the First